Ah Big Sur, a heavenly California getaway for anyone seeking some wilderness refuge, fresh coastal air, and the camping trip of a lifetime.

 There’s an abundance of places to camp in Big Sur, whether you’re looking for a simple tent pitch or a more luxury glamping experience.
 But one thing all of these places have in common is that you need to book far in advance to reserve your space.

-Most campsites (and general Big Sur accommodation) can be reserved up to six months ahead of time, as visitors ensure their spot for when peak season rolls around.
+Most of the top Big Sur cabins and campgrounds can be reserved up to six months ahead of time, as visitors ensure their spot for when peak season rolls around.
 No matter where you choose, be sure to reserve your place now!

 To help you pick your camping spot, here are some of the best places you can camp in and around Big Sur.